OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Super Classes** sets the class's parent class.
 * **Over Size** is the factor that sets the extra free storage space for documents.
 E.g. value 2 will spare free storage space twice as large as their current space.
 You can use this parameter for performance optimization.
 * **Strict Mode**, checking this box will prevent documents of this class from having extra properties not defined for the class.
 * **Abstract**, ckecking this box makes the class abstract.
 This prevents the creation on documents of this class.
-Abstract classes are used only as parents to other classes.
+Abstract classes are used only for derivation of other classes.
 * **Java Class** is the name of the original java class from which this class was generated.
 For manually created classes, its value is null.
 * **Cluster Selection** defines the [strategy for cluster selection](http://orientdb.com/docs/last/Cluster-Selection.html).
 * **Document Name Property** sets the parameter of the class, the value of which will show as a document's name in the list of documents.